hilava/Activities-Around-Me/README.md

 # Activities-Around-Me
-  * Description: Activities for women and kids.
+  * Description: Activity finder for women and kids.
 The app has 3 categories to choose from - Kids, Women's Sports and Arts and Crafts.
                  After selecting a category, a list of activities for that category will be displayed.
   * link to app: https://shielded-wave-86647.herokuapp.com/

 ## Technologies Used
+  * HTML5
+  * CSS
+  * javascript
   * Express
   * AJAX
   * jQuery
   * Handlebars
   * MongoDB
+  * Mongoose
+  * bodyParser
   * Twitter Bootstrap
   * Heroku